hydrodynamicstability/statquotes/README.md

   - Richard A. Berk  & David A. Freedman (2003)

   - Statistical assumptions as empirical commitments.
-In *Punishment, and Social Control:  Essays in Honor of Sheldon Messenger*, 2d ed., ed. by T. G. Blomberg and S. Cohn.
+In *Punishment and Social Control:  Essays in Honor of Sheldon Messenger*, 2d ed., ed. by T. G. Blomberg and S. Cohn.
 Aldine de Gruyter, pp. 235-254.

 - "Statistical ideas for producing data to answer specific questions are the most influential contributions of statistics to human knowledge.
 Badly designed data production is the most common serious flaw in statistical studies.
 Well designed data production allows us to apply standard methods of analysis and reach clear conclusions.
 Professional statisticians are paid for their expertise in designing studies; if the study is well designed (and no unanticipated disaster occurred), you don't need a professional to do the analysis.
 In other words, the design of data production is *really* important.
 If you just say 'Suppose X_1 to X_n are iid observations,' you aren't teaching statistics."

   - George W. Cobb and David S. Moore (1997)

   - Mathematics, statistics, and teaching.  *American Mathematical Monthly*, 104:  801-823.

+- "Always involved  in good experimental design are the following inherent characteristics:  (1) measurement is always comparative; (2) measurement is what is done, not what should be done.
+Good experimental designs use these facts to help accuracy, rather than allowing them to hinder it."

+  - John W. Tukey (1953)

+  - The growth of experimental design in a research laboratory.
+In *Research Operations in Industry: Papers Delivered at the Third Annual Conference on Industrial Research, June 1952.
+With Selected Papers from the First and Second Conferences*, ed. by D. B. Hertz.
+Columbia University Press, pp. 303-313.

 - "To find out what happens to a system when you interere with it you have to interfere with it (not just passively observe it)."